reganbuilds/walkietalkie/README.md

 # 🎙️ WalkieTalkie

-**Record voice notes on the go.
-Think out loud.
-Let your AI remember.**
+**Turn voice notes into private, local AI memory.
+Capture thoughts on the go.**

 A local-first voice journaling server that transcribes your iPhone recordings using [Whisper](https://github.com/openai/whisper) and saves them directly to your AI memory files — privately, offline, and free.